Stereolab: 2002–2010: Death of Hansen, later releases and hiatus

-On 9 December 2002, Hansen was killed when hit by a truck while riding her bicycle in London.
-She was 36.
+On 9 December 2002, Hansen was fatally hit by a truck while riding her bicycle in London.
 Writer Pierre Perrone said that her "playful nature and mischievous sense of humour came through in the way she approached the backing vocals she contributed to Stereolab and the distinctive harmonies she created with Sadier."
-For the next few months, Stereolab lay dormant as the members grieved.
-They eventually decided to continue.
+For the next few months Stereolab lay dormant as the members grieved, but they eventually decided to continue.
 Future album and concert reviews would mention the effects of Hansen's absence.

 The EP Instant 0 in the Universe (October 2003) was recorded in France, and was Stereolab's first release following Hansen's death.
-Music journalist Jim DeRogatis said that the EP marked a return to their earlier, harder sound—"free from the pseudo-funk moves and avant-garde tinkering that had been inspired by Chicago producer Jim O'Rourke".
+Music journalist Jim DeRogatis said that the EP marked a return to their earlier, harder sound, "free from the pseudo-funk moves and avant-garde tinkering" of its predecessors.

 Stereolab's eighth album, Margerine Eclipse, was released on 27 January 2004 with generally positive reviews, and peaked at number 174 on the US Billboard 200.
 The track "Feel and Triple" was written in tribute to Hansen; Sadier said, "I was reflecting on my years with her ... reflecting on how we sometimes found it hard to express the love we had for one another."
 Sadier continued, "Our dedication to her on the album says, 'We will love you till the end', meaning of our lives.
 I'm not religious, but I feel Mary's energy is still around somewhere.
 It didn't just disappear."
 The Observers Molloy Woodcraft gave the album four out of five stars, and commented that Sadier's vocal performance as "life- and love-affirming", and the record as a whole as "Complex and catchy, bold and beatific."
 Kelefa Sanneh commented in Rolling Stone that Margerine Eclipse was "full of familiar noises and aimless melodies".
-Margerine Eclipse was Stereolab's last record to be released on American label Elektra Records, which shut down that same year.
+Margerine Eclipse was Stereolab's last record to be released on Elektra, which shut down that same year.
 Future material would be released on Too Pure, the same label which had released some of the band's earliest material.